-Meet our 2020 SACC Scholarship Winners!
+Meet our 2021 SACC Slovak Scholars!

 THANK YOU to our raffle sponsors (displayed on our home page), our private donors, as well as Slovak Ball attendees--your participation and generosity make a difference!